GNO-byte/ERBSStats/README.md

 - Google Navigation Сomponent - navigation between fragments
 - Glide - loading images
 - ViewBinding - replacement for findViewById
-- Retrofit  - API requests
+- Retrofit2  - API requests
 - GSON - working with json files
 - LiveData - the interaction of the fragment and the viewModel
 - ROOM - storage of frequently used data, cache of links to images